 If you think this is what’s causing the issue, redirecting the licking to a more appropriate toy could be helpful.
 You could even buy one with a similar smell, taste, or texture.

 Tip: Is your dog damaging your sofa with his licking or digging?
-You may want to read our guide to the best couch covers for dogs.
+You may want to purchase a couch cover.

 An occasional lick of the sofa isn’t something to be concerned about.
 In many cases, the dog has just found a crumb or patch of tasty spilt food.